Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 necessary to prevent overwriting and then pass the altered `fileKey` to the callback.

-By convention, any official stores should be in the `CollectionFS` namespace and end with the word "Store".
+By convention, any official stores should be in the `FS` namespace and end with the word "Store".

 ## Architecture